 Steven Alter, Professor Emeritus, is a prolific, pioneering researcher and educator who has served a valuable part of USF's faculty since 1987.
 In addition to eight years of experience as vice president of a successful software start-up, over the course of many years of research he developed a systems analysis method for business professionals called the Work System Method.
 Dr. Alter is the author of seven published books and many journal articles.
 He teaches courses on technology-enabled innovation and systems in organizations.

-Many of Dr. Alter's articles are available for download on his website, stevenalter.com, which summarizes basic ideas about work systems and service systems.
+Many of Dr. Alter's articles are available on researchgate.net, which summarizes basic ideas about work systems and service systems.
 His published work describes useful extensions related to work system principles, work system design spaces, workarounds, system interactions, and tools for establishing more effective communication between business and IT professionals.

 Dr. Alter is recognized for creating an integrated conceptual basis for understanding and analyzing IT-reliant systems from a business viewpoint.

 - PhD, Management Science, Massachusetts Institute of Technology, Sloan School of Management, 1975

 "Work System Theory: Overview of Core Concepts, Extensions, and challenges for the Future," Journal of the Association for Information Systems, Vol. 14, Nr.
 2, 2013

 "Metamodel for Service Analysis and Design Based on an Operational View of Service and Service Systems," Service Science, Vol. 4, No. 3, pp. 218-235, 2012

 "Theory of Workarounds," Communications of the Association or Information Systems, 2013.